openflighthpc/flight-job/README.md

 The "internal job cache" will be update on an ad hoc basis.
 This will typically be when `info-job` or `list-jobs` is ran.

-Depending on your schedulers configuration, this may result in the job results being lost.
-In this case of the default `slurm` scripts, the `jobs` will be transitioned into an `UNKNOWN` state.
+Depending on your schedulers configuration, this may result in inconsistent updating behaviour.
+The external scheduler may periodically purge its records of historic jobs; preventing `flight-job` updating its internal cache.
+In the case of the default `slurm` scripts, the `jobs` will be transitioned into an `UNKNOWN` state (\*\*).

-*NOTE:* Other scheduler implementations _should_ transition the jobs to an `UNKNOWN` state; but _may_ get stuck in the "last known state" (e.g. `PENDING` or `RUNNING`).
+To prevent this, the `run-monitor` command should be ran periodically for each user which has submitted jobs via `flight-job`.
+This can be done using `crontabs` or other appropriate deamon.

-To prevent this, the `run-monitor` command will update the internal state files for all the jobs.
-This can be integrated with `cron` (or other appropriate service) to update the cache.
+\*\* NOTE: Custom `scheduler` implementations should also transition missing jobs to an `UNKNOWN` state.
+Failure to do so will cause them to get stuck in the "last known state".

 # Contributing